btrettel/blastersim/to-do.md

 ### v0.1.0

-- Switch to assert with optional arrays printed.
-- Go through all assertions in BlasterSim and add optional data in arrays.
+- CSV output: don't say "pressure", say what type of pressure (gauge, absolute, etc.)
 - Make `sys_interp` preserve total energy via Hénon's trick.
 Looks like total energy decreases a bit based on `test_conservation`. henon_numerical_1982
 - Test `sys_interp`.
 - Run `check_sys` on interpolated point.
 - Make internal and input file variable names consistent
 - Make friction plot for debugging.
 Try typical case and also `p_fs = p_fd` to help debug what's going on with that.
 Why does `p_f` go so much higher than `p_fs`/`p_fd` in that case?
 - Test `m_s` in `d_xdot_d_t`.
-- transonic corrections in the barrel (Corner eq.
+- transonic corrections in the barrel (corner_theory_1950 eq.
 123)
     - Make this the default but optional if desired for testing.
     - Input validation at first to not use this with RK EOS (if that's added first)
     - Assert `CONST_EOS` or `IDEAL_EOS` with `p < p_c` to satisfy requirements of version in Corner's book.